Gabriel-c0Nsp/Lua-Generate/README.md

 ||lg g c|

 - ### lg generate page
 This is the most specific command you will find in **Lua Generate**.
-All other commands are generally useful for React applications, but this command is particularly useful for applications using `Next.js`.
+All other commands are generally useful for [React](https://react.dev/) applications, but this command is particularly useful for applications using [Next.js](https://nextjs.org/docs).
 The page system is essential in `Next.js` applications, so if you are not using this technology, you might not find much use for the `lg generate page` command.

 If you are familiar with `Next.js` applications, you likely have an idea of what this command does.
 Essentially, it creates a `page` file inside the directory specified by the user in the command's argument.